-- Professional translators understand the idiomatic differences between their languages
+- Professional translators understand the idiomatic differences between their languages.

-- Humans can spot pieces of content where literal translation isn’t possible and find the most suitable alternative
+- Humans can spot pieces of content where literal translation isn’t possible and find the most suitable alternative.

-The disadvantages of machine translation
+The disadvantages of machine translation are:

 - Level of accuracy can be very low

 - Accuracy is also very inconsistent across different languages